 In the fall, parents are usually purchasing clothes and shoes, lunch bags and boxes, backpacks, and other back-to-school essentials.
-However, some schools around the country remain closed in spring 2021 because of the pandemic, forcing parents to create home-based learning environments.
+However, some schools around the country remained closed in spring 2021 because of the pandemic, forcing parents to create home-based learning environments.
 A setup on the kitchen countertop may have been fine in the short term, but many students need a more permanent arrangement for virtual and/or home-based learning.

 But where should you put a home learning center, and how do you determine what it should include?
 And how much should it cost?

 We consulted a variety of experts—including a teacher, a college professor, an organization expert, two architects, and several tutors and academic coaches—to answer all of your questions.

 If you have enough space to choose among various rooms, Melissa Lowry, who provides distance/virtual learning coaching services for students in grades K-12, recommends locating the learning center in a place that is away from distractions.